Do emollients and moisturisers help control eczema?

 To assess the effects of moisturisers for eczema.

 We searched the following databases to December 2015: Cochrane Skin Specialised Register, CENTRAL, MEDLINE, Embase, LILACS, and GREAT.
 We searched five trials registers and checked references of included and excluded studies for further relevant trials.

 We used standard Cochrane methodological procedures.

-We included 77 studies (6603 participants, mean age: 18.6 years, mean duration: 6.7 weeks).
-We assessed 36 studies as at a high risk of bias, 34 at unclear risk, and seven at low risk.
-Twenty-four studies assessed our primary outcome 'participant-assessed disease severity', 13 assessed 'satisfaction', and 41 assessed 'adverse events'.
+We included 77 studies (mean duration: 6.7 weeks; 6603 participants, mean age: 18.6 years).
+Thirty-six studies were at high risk of bias, 34 at unclear risk, and seven at low risk.
+Twenty-four studies assessed our primary outcome of participant-assessed disease severity, 13 assessed satisfaction, and 41 assessed adverse events.
 Secondary outcomes included investigator-assessed disease severity (addressed in 65 studies), skin barrier function (29), flare prevention (16), quality of life (10), and corticosteroid use (eight).
 Adverse events reporting was limited (smarting, stinging, pruritus, erythema, folliculitis).

 Three studies assessed glycerol-containing moisturiser versus vehicle or placebo.
-More participants in the glycerol group noticed skin improvement (one study, 134 participants, RR 1.22, 95% CI 1.01 to 1.48; moderate-quality evidence), and this group saw improved investigator-assessed SCORAD (one study, 249 participants, MD -2.20, 95% CI -3.44 to -0.96; high-quality evidence), but MID was unmet.
+More participants in the glycerol group noticed skin improvement (1 study, 134 participants; RR 1.22, 95% CI 1.01 to 1.48; moderate-quality evidence), which also included improved investigator-assessed SCORAD scores (1 study, 249 participants; MD -2.20, 95% CI -3.44 to -0.96; high-quality evidence), but the MID was unmet.
 Participant satisfaction was not addressed.
-The number of participants reporting adverse events was not statistically significant (two studies, 385 participants, RR 0.90, 95% CI 0.68 to 1.19; moderate-quality evidence).
+The number of adverse events reported was not statistically significant (2 studies, 385 participants; RR 0.90, 95% CI 0.68 to 1.19; moderate-quality evidence).